Chiraagkv/ASL/README.md

 # object detection
-This project detects objects and how far they are.
+This project converts ASL symbols to text